nhungoc1508/summer23-homework/homework/2--Paths-and-Identifications/HW-2-4--Composition-and-Filling.lagda.md

 Consider the function which divides a natural number evenly in two, for example.
 ```
--- ? halfOf : Σ[ n ∈ ℕ ] isEven n → ℕ -- think of it along currying
+-- ? halfOf : Σ[ n ∈ ℕ ] isTrue (isEven n) → ℕ -- think of it along currying
 halfOf : (n : ℕ) → BooleanPartial (isEven n) ℕ -- ? now φ depends on n
 halfOf zero = just zero                  -- half of 0 is 0
 halfOf (suc zero) = nothing              -- half of 1 is not defined